wcmc-its/ReCiter-CloudFormation/README.md

    `aws.s3.use.dynamic.bucketName=true`
    1. Under commit message, enter `Dynamic bucket generation`.
    1. Click `Commit`
+   1. Edit the file and find `aws.dynamodb.settings.region` and set that to appropriate region you want all your dynamodb tables to be: for e.g. if you are in us-east-1(N. Virginia) `aws.s3.use.dynamic.bucketName=us-east-1`
+   1. If you dont want to use scopus then ddit the file and find `use.scopus.articles` and set that to false:
+   `use.scopus.articles=false`
+   1. Under commit message, enter `set dynamodb region and scopus flag`.
+   1. Click `Commit`
 1. Fork the ReCiter-Pubmed-Retrieval tool repository to you personal GitHub account.
    1. Go to the [ReCiter PubMed Retrieval Tool](https://github.com/wcmc-its/ReCiter-PubMed-Retrieval-Tool).
 1. Fork the ReCiter-Scopus-Retrieval-Tool repository to you personal GitHub account.
 Do this if you have used the cloudformation template with scopus included and also if you have valid scopus subscription.